 Over in Europe, Awin eats 3.5% off the top with their tracking fees, which hurts your cut.

-Commission Factory covers Australia decently, but you’re not striking gold there either.
+Commission Factory covers Australia, but you’re not striking gold there either.

 So where your audience lives plays a big role in how well Hoka’s partner program pays off.